gagregrog/facewash/README.md

 #### Methods

-##### `landmarker.get_facial_landmarks(image, boxes)`
+##### `landmarker.get_facial_landmarks(image, boxes, sixty_eight=False)`

 Requires a `cv2` image and array of bounding boxes.
 Returns an array including facial landmarks for each face.
-Each set of facial landmarks is an array of xy-coordinates marking a point on the 2 corners of each eye and a point below the nose.
+By default each set of facial landmarks is an array of xy-coordinates marking a point on the 2 corners of each eye and a point below the nose.
+If `sixty_eight` is `True`, then the 68-point detection will be used instead of the 5-point detection.

 ```
 img = cv2.imread('people.jpg')